 At maximum capacity, the service allows for your business to accommodate up to 1,000 agents at a time, and at its minimum, it allows for as little as three seats.
 This makes this an attractive service for those businesses in a state of growth; there’s a lot of wiggle room for both features and seats that you can take advantage of as you scale.
 The provider also has a fairly rapid deployment – you’ll be set up within a few weeks, which is very fast given the service requirements of running a center.

-While many may consider team collaboration software as an integral component of unified communications as a service (UCaaS) solutions, it’s also critical for CCaaS providers.
+While many may consider team collaboration software as an integral component of unified communications systems, it’s also critical for CCaaS providers.
 As your agents manage customer needs, it’s essential that they have the most comprehensive support so that they can answer questions and provide A++ service.
 Tools like Microsoft Teams and Slack allow them to reach out via chat to coworkers and managers while remaining on the line with the customer.
 This creates a type of network that improves customer satisfaction by making agents seem more knowledgeable.

 Five9 has several team collab software integrations that deliver this type of functionality for your agents.
 With features like Microsoft Teams and Skype for Business integrations, it becomes much easier for agents to leverage the knowledge of experts inside your organization.
 These features are available via the desktop and they can even be accessed via smartphone on both Android and iPhone devices.

 For example, rather than shunting customers to different departments, your agents communicate with those departments in order to reduce the customer bounce rate.
 As we covered in our call center KPIs guide, you need to keep your average call transfer rates low for higher customer satisfaction since multiple transfers frustrate customers.